nemein/Qt_AirCursor/README.md

 * [PrimeSense Kinect Sensor](https://github.com/avin2/SensorKinect) - Kinect drivers for OpenNI

 See [Kinect on Ubuntu with OpenNI](http://www.20papercups.net/programming/kinect-on-ubuntu-with-openni/) for a tutorial on how these pieces fit together.

+## Quick instructions

+1. Make sure dependencies (OpenNI, Nite, OpenCV) are included in your .pro file
+2. Add aircursor.h and aircursor.cpp to your project
+3. Instantiate AirCursor class in your code
+4. Call AirCursor::init()
+5. Connect AirCursor signals to your QObjects
+6. Call AirCursor::start()

+Example usage can be found in EXAMPLE_DebugView and EXAMPLE_Game folders.
+In the former there is an example showing how to display the debug view provided by Air Cursor.
+In the latter there is a simple game showing how Air Cursor can be used with hand tracking and grabbing.